eloijr/yourheroes/README.md

 For run this project on emulator or Android device you need to get an API key from developer.marvel.com and put it on Tools class at PUBLIC_KEY and PRIVATE_KEY static members.

 Have funny with the MARVEL API!
 There you have access of data from the 70-plus years of the Marvel age of comics!
 You can have data of characters, comics, stories, series, events and creators of comics!

+For download the APK from this repository: https://github.com/eloijr/yourheroes/blob/master/app/yourheroes.apk